distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Conditional markets already exist in practice.
 [MetaDAO](https://docs.metadao.fi/governance/markets) runs pass and fail markets that price a project’s token under each proposal outcome.
 [Proof](https://www.proof.trade/) describes “Multiverse Markets” that price assets such as BTC, ETH, gold, and crude oil under different outcomes.

-A simple abstraction is to run a standard asset-futures market for each outcome and collateralise it with the matching `$1` outcome claim.
+The article assumes a separate asset-futures market for each outcome, collateralised by claims that pay `$1` only if that outcome occurs.
 The future associated with the realised outcome settles at the asset's nominal price, while the other becomes worthless.
-Throughout this article, `price_a(t)` and `price_b(t)` refer to those conditional futures quotes.
-Outcomes A and B are arbitrary labels, not value judgements or shorthand for occurrence and non-occurrence.
+Throughout, `price_a(t)` denotes the asset-futures quote conditional on outcome A at observation time `t`; `price_b(t)` denotes the corresponding quote conditional on outcome B.

 ## Why impact exposure is useful